What is pancreatic cancer?

 What samples are available?

-Specimen collections available through the biobank are collected from resections, and can be supplied fresh or in the form of formalin fixed paraffin embedded (FFPE) blocks.
+Specimen collections available are collected from resections, and can be supplied fresh or in the form of formalin fixed paraffin embedded (FFPE) blocks.

 How do I gain access?